General principles of fracture management: Early and late complications

 - Assistant Professor of Emergency Medicine

 - University of Massachusetts Medical School

 Fractures are associated with a range of potential complications.
 Acute complications occur as a direct result of the trauma sustained and can include damage to vascular structures, nerves, or soft tissue.
 Delayed complications may occur after initial treatment or in response to treatment.
 Therefore, reevaluation at regular intervals during healing is prudent in most cases.

 Major acute and long-term complications of fractures are described here.
 The management of specific fractures and some specific complications are discussed in detail separately.
-(See "Acute compartment syndrome of the extremities" and "Treatment and prevention of osteomyelitis following trauma in adults" and "Approach to the diagnosis and therapy of lower extremity deep vein thrombosis".)
+(See "Acute compartment syndrome of the extremities" and "Treatment and prevention of osteomyelitis following trauma in adults" and "Clinical presentation and diagnosis of the nonpregnant adult with suspected deep vein thrombosis of the lower extremity".)

 Certain fractures can cause severe hemorrhage or predispose to other life-threatening complications.
 Femur fractures that disrupt the femoral artery or its branches are potentially fatal .
 Pelvic fractures can damage pelvic arteries or veins causing life-threatening hemorrhage; the more displaced the pelvic fracture, the greater the potential blood loss .
 Hip fractures, particularly in the elderly, may prevent ambulation, resulting in potentially life-threatening complications, such as pneumonia, thromboembolic disease, and possibly rhabdomyolysis, if there is a prolonged period of immobility.
 Patients with multiple rib fractures are at substantial risk for pulmonary contusion and related complications.
 (See "Midshaft femur fractures in adults" and "Pelvic trauma: Initial evaluation and management" and "Hip fractures in adults" and "Initial evaluation and management of rib fractures".)